In this article:

 Only a professional art therapist knows how to analyze the psychological and emotional undertones in the art of the patient.

 These insights hold significant therapeutic value if you are trying to overcome mental, emotional, or psychological handicaps or trauma.
 They provide a deeper understanding of your own self and personality.

 The therapy session may also utilize third-party artwork as a springboard to start a conversation, wherein the patients are asked to give their views about a particular art piece with the hope that their answers will reveal their psychological disposition.

-First, you are asked to spill out your inner self through artistic creation, which is then objectively analyzed by a therapist to find meanings embedded in it, and then asked to look inward through the prism of what the art reveals about you.
+First, you are asked to spill out your inner self through artistic creation or expression, which is then objectively analyzed by a therapist to find meanings embedded in it.
+Then you are asked to look inward through the prism of what the art reveals about you.

 Getting to know yourself better is the first and perhaps the most important step toward finding clarity and meaning in your everyday life.

 Art therapy is not a substitute for traditional mental health treatment but rather an adjunct to it.